The DeVos Family Is The Face Of American Oligarchy

 Can we fairly say the DeVos clan is buying influence?
 Let's see what Betsy wrote in 1997, per the New Yorker (emphasis mine):

 “I have decided to stop taking offense,” she wrote, “at the suggestion that we are buying influence.
 Now I simply concede the point.
 They are right.
 We do expect something in return.
 We expect to foster a conservative governing philosophy consisting of limited government and respect for traditional American virtues.
-We expect a return on our investment."New Yorker
+We expect a return on our investment.""People like us,” she added archly, “must surely be stopped.”New Yorker

 In 1949, Jay Van Andel and Richard DeVos began selling vitamins.
 The childhood friends had spent the previous few postwar years starting a flying school despite not knowing how to fly and then sinking a big sailboat off the coast of Cuba because they didn't know how to sail, either.
 After Van Andel's second cousin told the pair about a line of vitamins called Nutrilite, they attended a sales conference in Chicago and signed on to hawk the pills.
 You made money as a Nutrilite distributor not just by selling the vitamins, but by getting commissions on the sales of other people you got to sign up as distributors.
 Nutrilite was one of the first companies to take advantage of multi-level marketing, and it has been built up into the 49th largest private company in the United States.